 Many people who use anabolic steroids do so in cycles.
 They cycle on and off anabolic steroids to avoid the medications’ undesirable side effects.
 Despite these ‘off’ cycles, ingesting steroids has long-term consequences.

-- Scientists associated steroid misuse with liver cancer, kidney illness, high blood pressure, strokes, and heart attacks in studies.
+- In studies, scientists associated anabolic steroids misuse with liver cancer, kidney illness, high blood pressure, strokes, and heart attacks.

 - There have even been cases of athletes who appeared in top condition unexpectedly falling and dying because of steroids’ stress on their hearts.